Harford Personal Injury Lawyers

 - Upper Chesapeake Medical Center (Bel Air) (the second-largest private employer in the county): you can read about malpractice claims against this hospital here.

 - Harford Memorial Hospital (Havre de Grace) (part of Upper Chesapeake Health)

-Medical malpractice cases involving these hospitals are sometimes tried before Harford County juries, though plaintiff's lawyers sometimes try to move the cases elsewhere because of a reputation for conservative juries.
-In 2010, there was a $3.5 million medical malpractice verdict in Bel Air against Upper Chesapeake in a vascular surgery that lead to spinal cord infarct resulting in paraplegia.
+Medical malpractice cases involving these hospitals are sometimes tried before these juries, though plaintiff's lawyers sometimes try to move the cases elsewhere because of a reputation for conservative juries.
+In 2010, there was a $3.5 million medical malpractice verdict against Upper Chesapeake in a vascular surgery that lead to spinal cord infarct resulting in paraplegia.

 HARFORD COUNTY VERDICTS & SETTLEMENTS

-Still, Harford County has a reputation for extremely conservative jury verdicts.
+Still, this jurisdiction has a reputation for extremely conservative jury verdicts.
 This is a jurisdiction that most plaintiffs' personal injury lawyers are reluctant to file suit in if an alternate venue is available.
-I think this is changing—Harford County is becoming more cosmopolitan (particularly Bel Air) and we are seeing better jury verdicts there.
+I think this is changing— this area is becoming more cosmopolitan (particularly Bel Air) and we are seeing better jury verdicts there.
 More so than in the past, juries in many cases seem to appreciate the full extent of injuries in cases where liability is proven.

-Our lawyers have extensive experience with Bel Air lawsuits in both the Circuit and District Courts.
-Please contact us with any questions you have, or for an analysis of the value of your case.
+Our lawyers have extensive experience in this jurisdictions.
+Contact us with any questions you have, or for an analysis of the value of your case.

-The Circuit Court for Harford County is located at 20 West Courtland Street in Bel Air, Maryland.
+The Circuit Court is located at 20 West Courtland Street in Bel Air, Maryland.
 There are five judges:

 - William O. Carr (administrative judge)

 - Angela M. Eaves